Himanshu-0723/Student-Performance-Predictor/README.md

 | Random Forest   | 0.68     | 0.39               | 0.79               |
 | SVM             | 0.54     | 0.25               | 0.67               |

-> 🔍 **Note**: All models show bias toward the majority class even after SMOTE, indicating that further tuning or feature engineering may help improve minority class predictions.

----

 ## 🛠️ Technologies Used